-- 1. As an authentication message routing device (do not process, only forward); - 2.
-As an authenticator (process).
+- 1. As an authentication message routing device (do not process, only encapsulate and decapslate); - 2.
+As an authenticator (process or pass using AAA).

 Possible solutions:

 1. Can we add different flags in MIH message for proactive media authentication and for service authentication?